|Family Adoxaceae |

 White Fragrant Viburnum

-1. Dr. Gerald (Gerry) Carr, Emeritus Professor of Botany, University of Hawai`i at Manoa, "Caprifoliaceae"
+1. Dr. Gerald (Gerry) Carr, Emeritus Professor of Botany, University of Hawaii "Caprifoliaceae"